Software Heritage - Datastore Scrubber#

 Highly parallel processes continuously read objects from a data store, compute checksums, and write any failure in a database, along with the data of the corrupt object.

-There is one “checker” for each datastore package: storage (postgresql and cassandra), journal (kafka), and objstorage.
+There is one “checker” for each datastore package: storage (postgresql and cassandra), journal (kafka), and object storage (any backends).

 The journal is “crawled” using its native streaming; others are crawled by range, reusing swh-storage’s backfiller utilities, and checkpointed from time to time to the scrubber’s database (in the checked_range table).